mfractor/mfractor.content/humanising-grids-in-xamarin-forms/readme.md

 There are a few benefits here:

- * The desired row/column of an element is described clearing through
+ * The desired row/column of an element is described clearly through the `{local:GridLocation dividerRow}` syntax.
  * As rows/columns are resolved at runtime via the `GridLocation` extension, we can freely move and delete rows/columns without needing to readjust indices and spans.
- * We can use `GridSpan` extensions `From` and `To` to easily calculate the correct spans through names.
-This reduces code complexity and makes it very clear what the intended behaviour of a span is.
+ * We can use the `From` and `To` properties on `GridSpan`to calculate the correct spans through names.
+This reduces code complexity and makes it clear what the intended behaviour of a span should be.
 * Each row/column definition are now documented via the `x:Name` attribute.

 Immediately this code is more readable; a developer can look at it and clearly understand the intended location of a view in the UI.
 We are more likely to spot errors while building our UIs and code-reviewers can more easily understand the intent of our UIs.